gabegreenberg/react-native-perf-blog/react-native-perf.md

 For more information on Hermes and how to use it, you can head over to its [documentation](https://reactnative.dev/docs/hermes).

 The Hermes engine helps bolster the performance of the React Native application in an mobile environment as observed by the experiments performed by [Ram](https://twitter.com/nparashuram) and demonstrated at Chain React 2019, where the Hermes engine was unvieled.
-He demos certain live applications namely the Chain React Conference application as well as another React Native application callled Mattermost and profiles them while running with and without Hermes.
+He demos certain live applications namely the Chain React Conference application as well as another React Native application called Mattermost and profiles them while running with and without Hermes.
 The gains in speed and performance were seen clearly in the experiements and this served as a great introduction of Hermes in the React Native ecosystem as a powerhouse.

 ![Hermes Performance Improvements](assets/images/hermes-improvements.jpeg)